TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/01.about-guide/docs.md

 ---
-title: 'Facilitating a FAR Centre Course'
+title: 'About the Facilitator's Guide'
 taxonomy:
     category:
         - docs